pdx-cs-rust-embedded/mb2-rotary-encoder/README.md

 is a lightweight library with good documentation, and knob velocity support.
 It was last updated about 1.5 years ago.

-The library is relatively easy to use: it wants a 1.111 ms poll, and maintains a step enum.
+The library is relatively easy to use.
+It wants a 1.111 ms poll (?), and maintains a step enum.

 App source code is in `src/bin/rotary-encoder-embedded.rs`.
 The app occasionally drops or doubles clicks, but is otherwise fine.

+The algorithm considers only transitions into the assumed stable state.

+### `rotary-encoder-hal`

 [`rotary-encoder-hal`](https://crates.io/crates/rotary-encoder-hal)
-is a lightweight library with reasonable documentation, last updated about 2.5 years ago.
+is a lightweight library with reasonable documentation.

+`crates.io` was last updated about 2.5 years ago.
+The repo shows current maintenance.

+The Cargo feature `table-driven` enables a more noise-robust decoding algorithm.
+This seemed to work well.

+This library maintains a step enum.
+It has an algorithm for measuring steps that takes sub-steps fully into account; it thus returns 4 steps for every change of detent.
+I found that a poll time of 1 ms worked.

+This library produces good results, but can be fooled by sufficient "scrubbing" of the dial.

+### `sb-rotary-encoder`

 [`sb-rotary-encoder`](https://crates.io/crates/sb-rotary-encoder)
 is a fancy library with solid documentation, knob velocity